square/reader-sdk-flutter-plugin/docs/reference.md

 # Reader SDK Flutter Plugin Technical Reference

-This technical reference documents methods available in the Flutter wrapper for Reader SDK.
+This technical reference documents methods available in the Flutter plugin for Reader SDK.
 For detailed documentation on Reader SDK, please see [docs.connect.squareup.com].

 ---